green-code-initiative/creedengo-rust/getstarted.md

 - [Green Code Initiative](https://www.green-code-initiative.org/)

 ### TODO DDC - refactoring this repository
-- the repository inside green-code-inititiative organization in github is called "creedengo-rust"
+- the repository inside green-code-initiative organization in github is called "creedengo-rust"
 - but there are 3 current sub-directories:
   - creedengo-rust => this one contains the rule implementation, and must be renamed with another name
   - creedengo-rust-test => this one is a test project to test the rules in real environment